-In addition, candidates who withdrew from the university within three years after having completed three or more years of enrollment, who have the required 12 credits, and who have completed the guided research may still submit the doctoral dissertation.
+In addition, candidates who withdrew from the university within three years after having completed more than the standard years of enrollment, have the required designated credits, and have completed the guided research may still submit the doctoral dissertation.

 Students who wish to submit their doctoral dissertation for early completion may do so on when the graduate school faculty meeting has confirmed that the student will be acquiring the necessary 12 credits or more for the Doctoral Programs in Global Studies and Japan Studies, 16 credits or more for the Joint Doctoral Program for Sustainability Research and that the student has been receiving necessary supervision.